-- Being punctual and attending work as required, and notifying managers of any absences as soon as possible. - · Working and promoting a safely first culture, and following workplace health & safety procedures. - Not using any personal electronic devices (mobile phones, tablets, etc.) during shifts unless it is for business purposes. - Treating customers and each other with respect and according to our shine values. - Being sensitive to customers, peers and colleagues of all cultural differences and backgrounds.
+- Being punctual and attending work as required, and notifying managers of any absences as soon as possible. - Working and promoting a safety first culture, and following workplace health and safety procedures. - Not using any personal electronic devices (mobile phones, tablets, etc.) during shifts unless it is for business purposes. - Treating clients and each other with respect and according to our Shine values. - Being sensitive to clients, peers and colleagues of all cultural differences and backgrounds. - Taking responsibility for our own actions. - · Watching out for each other.

-- · Taking responsibility for our own actions. - · Watching out for each other.
+Everything we do should ensure our clients have confidence in our services and provide their loved ones with peace of mind.

-Everything we do should ensure our customers have confidence in our services and provide their loved ones with peace of mind.
-If you have a customerfacing or direct care role, you should:
+If you have a client-facing or direct care role, you should:

-- · Always apply a customer-centric focus to your work - treating customers with kindness, respect, empathy and compassion. - · Greet and interact with customers in a positive manner. - Work within care plans and work plans if a customer has a request that is not part of their care plan, check with your manager first.
+- Always apply a client-centric focus to your work - treating clients with kindness, respect, empathy and compassion. - Always greet and interact with clients in a positive manner. - Work within care plans and work plans if a client has a request that is not part of their care plan, check with your manager first.